AxonIQ/reference-guide/configuring-infrastructure-components/messaging-concepts/message-anatomy.md

 and Meta Data, which is a key-value pair describing the context of the message.

 Each of `Message`'s sub-interfaces represent a specific type of message, and defines additional information that describes that Message.
-Unlike any Meta Data, this additional information defines information required for correct processing of that type of message.
+Unlike Meta Data, this additional information defines information required for correct processing of that type of message.

 Messages are immutable.
 That means that, to add a Meta Data element, you effectively create a new Message instance, with an additional (or other) Meta Data element.
 To still be able to consider two Java-instances of a message as representing the same conceptual Message, each message has an identifier.
-Changing Meta Data of a message will not change this identifier.
+Changing the Meta Data of a message will not change this identifier.

 ## Meta Data